Ismael Hernández

 Ismael Alfredo Hernández Deras (born Victoria de Durango, February 20, 1964) is a Mexican politician affiliated with the Institutional Revolutionary Party (PRI) who served as Governor of the State of Durango from September 15, 2004 to September 14, 2010.

 Hernández has previously served as municipal president (mayor) and senator.

 He studied at the ESIMA (Escuela Secundaria Ignacio Manuel Altamirano) in the capital, Durango.
 He received an accounting degree from the Universidad Juárez del Estado de Durango, where he was a student leader.
 From 1989 until 1992, he was president of the Revolutionary Juvenile Front in Durango, and at the same time a local member of the Chamber of Deputies.

-Between 1992 and 1995 he was an elected into the Chamber of Deputies for the state of Durango, and during the time between 1992 and 1994, he was state president of the PRI.
+Between 1992 and 1995, he was elected into the Chamber of Deputies for the state of Durango, and during the time between 1992 and 1994, he was state president of the PRI.